michaelawyu/cloudevents-generator/docs/specs.md

         description: a string attribute that takes only value foo and bar
 ```

-**Important**: Cloud Events Generator will ignore all the other optional fields,
+**Important**: CloudEvents Generator will ignore all the other optional fields,
 except for `description`, if `enum` is present.

 ### `integer` type attributes